What You Should Know About Buying a Condo

 There are a few important things to keep in mind when exploring the idea of a condo purchase.

-• Condo association: Most condos have a condo association, which is similar to a homeowner’s association (HOA), that oversees the financial management and the upkeep and maintenance of shared areas.
+- Condo boards and associations: Most condos are managed by a board or association, which is similar to a homeowners association (HOA).
+The condo board or association oversees the financial management and the upkeep and maintenance of shared areas.

-• Condo association fees: Fees will vary depending on what services and amenities are included.
+- Monthly condo dues: Your dues will vary depending on the property and what services and amenities are included.
 Make sure you factor this cost into your homebuying budget.

-• Rules and regulations: In addition to maintenance, the condo association is also responsible for enforcing any rules and regulations that property owners must follow.
+- Rules and regulations: In addition to maintenance, the condo board or association is also responsible for enforcing any rules and regulations that property owners must follow.

 The Buying Process